Spitfire-Frozone/Dungeons-and-Dragons/CthuluOneShot_Notes4Tom.md

 This takes us to Lunch (Vinnie's opened a branch here in Arkham!).
 We go clothes shopping and settle on some flash items at a rate of $50pp and $10 for the Monkey.

 ## Day 2 (Spring 1921)
 After a day spend prepping the technicals of the journey, we have 5 days of free time to prepare for Vienna and the Auction.
 Ron will want to brush up on some skills so he doesn't make a fool of himself in high society, and see if he can get the right paperwork for the car, since we're planning to use it to drive from Hamburg to Vienna and back.
-Marinka and Eleanor will research the occult items.
+Marinka and Eleanor will research the occult items at the Miscatonic library.
 Pierre will take the time to learn some beginner German.
 Chester will take the time fashion a Swordcane to go with his suit, and purchases a blade to go inside this cane.

 Madane Morinka wants to get some insights into what items to investigate so sets up a ritual and dangles her stone necklace to see if it's attracted to any of the items.
 She is drawn to
 - Lots 1: (strongly) The Blood Ankh,